peterhinch/micropython-async/PRIMITIVES.md

  * Any further positional args are passed to the coro.

  Constructor optional keyword arg:
  * `group` Integer or string.
 Default 0.
-See 4.3.1.
+See Groups below.

 Class methods:
  * `cancel_all` Asynchronous.
 Optional arg `group` default 0.
  Cancel all instances in the specified group and await completion.
-See 4.3.1.
+See Groups below.
- The named coro will receive a `CancelError` exception the next time it is scheduled.
-The coro should trap this and quit ASAP.
-The `cancel_all` method will terminate when all `Cancellable` instances have handled the `StopTask` exception (or terminated naturally before `cancel_all` was launched).
+ The `cancel_all` method will complete when all `Cancellable` instances have been cancelled or terminated naturally before `cancel_all` was launched.
+ Each coro will receive a `CancelError` exception when it is next scheduled.
+ The coro should trap this, await the `stopped` method and quit.
+If the coro quits for any reason it should call the `end` method.
+The `@cancellable` decorator handles the above housekeeping.
  * `end` Synchronous.
 Arg: The coro task number.
 Informs the class that a `Cancellable` instance has ended, either normally or by cancellation.
  * `stopped` Asynchronous.
 Arg: The coro task number.
 Informs the class that a